srl-labs/containerlab/docs/manual/kinds/vr-pan.md

 !!!info
     Default user credentials: `admin:Admin@123`

+## Interface naming

+PA-VM nodes use the interface naming convention `Ethernet1/X`, where X denotes the port number.

+!!!info
+    Data port numbering starts at `1`, like one would normally expect in the NOS.

 ## Interfaces mapping

 Palo Alto PA-VM container supports up to 24 interfaces (plus mgmt) and uses the following mapping rules: